Walther Nernst: Return to research

 Nernst published his book The Foundations of the New Heat Theorem.
 In 1918, after studying photochemistry, he proposed the atomic chain reaction theory.
 It stated that when a reaction in which free atoms are formed that can decompose target molecules into more free atoms would result in a chain reaction.
 His theory is closely related to the natural process of nuclear fission.

 In 1920, he and his family briefly fled abroad because he was one of the scientists on the Allied list of war criminals.
 Later that year he received the Nobel Prize in Chemistry in recognition of his work on thermochemistry.
-He was elected Rector of Berlin University for 1921–1922.
+He was elected Rector of the Friedrich Wilhelm University of Berlin for 1921–1922.
 He set up an agency to channel government and private funds to young scientists and declined becoming Ambassador to the United States.
 For two unhappy years, he was the president of the Physikalisch-Technische Reichsanstalt (National Physical Laboratory), where he could not cope with the "mixture of mediocrity and red tape".
 In 1924, he became director of the Institute of Physical Chemistry at Berlin.

 In 1927, the decrease in specific heat at low temperatures was extended to gases.
 He studied the theories of cosmic rays and cosmology.

 Although a press release described him as "completely unmusical", Nernst developed an electric piano, the Neo-Bechstein-Flügel in 1930 in association with the Bechstein and Siemens companies, replacing the sounding board with vacuum tube amplifiers.
 The piano used electromagnetic pickups to produce electronically modified and amplified sound in the same way as an electric guitar.
 In fact, he was a pianist, sometimes accompanying Einstein's violin.